Tigers play under the lights for first time on Friday at 6:30 p.m.

 Woods is no stranger to baseball in the Memphis area.
 The former RHS Roadrunner slugger served as the assistant coach at Southwest Tennessee Community College in 2004 and assisted Johnny Ray through the 2006 campaign.
 Prior to his three-year stint at SWTCC, Woods coached for several years in the youth baseball ranks in Memphis.

-Woods, 47, is married to the former Denise Medlin, and the couple has a son, Will (21).
-Will is asenior at Mississippi State University.
+Woods, 48, is married to the former Denise Medlin, and the couple has a son, Will (22).